rooprg/scraping_challenge_mars_news_weather/README.md

 ![Average Temperature by Month](Output/p2_temperature_by_month.png)

-coldest and hottest months in Curiosity's location:
+Coldest and hottest months in Curiosity's location:

 ![coldest and hottest months in Curiosity's location](Output/p2_coldest_months.png)